On this page

 If the petition is an objection to a Planning Permit application, the contact person is registered as an objector to the application.
 See Planning Permit objections.

 For privacy reasons, only the subject of the petition and the number of signatories are revealed to Council.

 Download our Petition Policy

-To ask a question during public question time at a Council meeting, you need to submit your question prior to the meeting so we can prepare a considered response.
+To ask a question during public question time at a Council meeting, you need to submit your question before the meeting so we can prepare a considered response.

-Questions received after 12 noon on the day of the meeting may receive a verbal response, or if that's not possible, then a written response.
+If you send your question after 12 pm on the day of the meeting, we will try to give a verbal response.
+If that's not possible, then we will give a written response.

-Detailed provisions regarding public question time are set out in Division 8 of Chapter 2 in the Governance Rules.
+You can find more information about public question time in Division 8 of Chapter 2 of our Governance Rules.